A trusted, independent, accessible, bridge between science, society, and government.

 - Ensure transparent, useful, and timely advice is in the hands of those who need it.

-Champion an inclusive science system and support increased diversity
+Champion an equitable and inclusive science system and support increased diversity

 - Embrace and champion diversity.

-- Build an inclusive culture that supports and values diversity
+- Support an inclusive culture that supports and values diversity.

 - Highlight initiatives that build inclusive communities.

-- Build a network of people to advise on strategies of inclusion.
+- Connect a network of people to advise on strategies of inclusion.

 Develop communication strategies that build confidence in our processes, and communicate the limits of advice